Toxblh/MTMR/README.md

   }
 ```

-> Note: appleScriptTitledButton can change its icon.
-To do it, you need to do the following things:
+> Note: You can change appleScriptTitledButton's icon by following these steps:
 1. Declare dictionary of icons in `alternativeImages` field
 2. Make you script return array of two values - `{"TITLE", "IMAGE_LABEL"}`
 3. Make sure that your `IMAGE_LABEL` is declared in `alternativeImages` field